A Composite Quantile Fourier Neural Network for Multi-Step Probabilistic Forecasting of Nonstationary Univariate Time Series: Introduction

-We highlight specific applications of PF to the fields of renewable energies and power systems.
-A probabilistic forecast is vital, for different operations to renewable energy farms.
+A popular application of PF is in the fields of renewable energies and power systems.
+A probabilistic forecast is vital for different operations to renewable energy farms.
 This includes managing the optimal level of generation reserves \cite{doherty2005new}, optimizing production \cite{castronuovo2004optimization}, and bidding strategies for electricity markets \cite{pinson2007trading}.
 Applications to the power grid include load analysis \cite{yang2017power}, smart meters \cite{taieb2016forecasting}, scheduling \cite{su2014stochastic}, system planning \cite{hong2014long}, unit commitment \cite{botterud2013demand}, and energy trading \cite{andrade2017probabilistic}.
 A thorough overview of probabilistic wind and solar power forecasting is provided in \cite{zhang2014review} and \cite{van2017review}.
+Further popularity of PF in energy systems can be seen by the large number of submissions in the Global Energy Forecasting Competition of 2014 \cite{hong2016probabilistic}.

+Additional motivation for this work comes from the lack of studies conducted for nonparametric PF of univariate time series, particularly for multi-step prediction.
+Most nonparametric PF work utilize a multivariate regression based framework, while most univariate time series PFs are made using parametric assumptions, for instance Gaussian intervals.
+There is such little understanding of prediction intervals for time series forecasting, that the popular M4 Competition for time series forecasting \cite{makridakis2018m4} included a PF track for producing prediction interval forecasts specifically to study their performance in more detail.
+There own findings demonstrate that standard forecasting methods fail to estimate the uncertainty in time series forecasts properly, and therefore that more research is required in time series PF.